-Similarly, confusion about a birth parent's importance can signal a "programme" and an attempt to "elevate" a new family to replace the old.
-101 parent . . . some fears have no connection to reality and are irrational fears that evolve from programming and brainwashing or from the emotional atmosphere created by a fearful parent."
-104
+Though parents frequently "report that a child is afraid to go off with the other parent . . . some fears have no connection to reality and are irrational fears that evolve from programming and brainwashing or from the emotional atmosphere created by a fearful parent."102